-Local configuration All OpenVault-managed drives, libraries, and applications reside on the OpenVault server host.

-Local-and-remote One or more libraries or drives (or both) reside on Configuration OpenVault hosts other than the OpenVault server host.
+- Local configuration: all OpenVault-managed drives, libraries, and applications reside on the OpenVault server host. - Local-and-remote configuration: one or more libraries or drives (or both) reside on OpenVault hosts other than the OpenVault server host.

 If you have already configured OpenVault and would like to change the configuration, see Chapter 4, page 79.